vincevaris/d4j-audioplayer/README.md

-# D4J Audio Player Tutorial

-This tutorial is currently being rewritten!
+# Discord4J AudioPlayer Example

+This is a basic audio bot using Discord4J.
+Use this as a reference in order to use the AudioPlayer for your own project.